100 Years of History

 Pastors and Development in the 1940s

-Arthur Downer and Chris Gurcheff, representing the town’s men’s club, petitioned to change Ship Bottom-Beach Arlington to simply Ship Bottom.
-Throughout the 1940s, a variety of itinerant pastors served the church and often served in more than one church in the area.
+Arthur Downer and Chris Gurcheff, representing the town’s men’s club, petitioned to change Ship Bottom-Beach Arlington to Ship Bottom.
+Various itinerant pastors served not only Union Church but also multiple other local churches.

-George Harrison was appointed temporary pastor from August 1940 to 1942.
-He addressed the church’s physical foundation and paint.
+George Harrison was appointed temporary pastor from August 1940 to 1942 and addressed the physical foundation and paint.
 Organizations included Ladies’ Aid, Young People, Sunday School, and an oyster supper fundraiser.
-He purchased an orgatron (electrostatic reed organ) for $845 and had it delivered from Philadelphia.
-Ladies’ Aid and Sunday School funds contributed $250 towards it.
+He also had an orgatron delivered from Philadelphia for $845, toward which Ladies’ Aid and Sunday School funds contributed $250.

-Due to fuel shortages, Pastor John Bradway (1942-1946) closed Sunday evening services in the winters.
-On August 14, 1945, the church prayed on VJ day and declared August 19 a day of prayer.
+Due to winter fuel shortages, Pastor John Bradway (1942-1946) suspended Sunday evening services.
+On VJ Day, August 14, 1945, the church prayed and declared August 19 a day of prayer.

-William Salverda (June 1946—January 1949) was a student preacher who purchased lots adjoining the church for $3,000 in late 1946 to 1947.
+William Salverda (June 1946—January 1949) was a 6’7” student preacher who purchased lots adjoining the church for $3,000 in late 1946 to 1947.
 Sunday School contributed $500, Ladies’ Aid $700, and the rest was raised.
 He also installed an oil stove.
-He was very tall, at about 6’7”.
 When he got married, the church gifted him $200, and Rev. Jim Shanklin stood in during his honeymoon.
 On July 25, 1948, the church held a groundbreaking for a new Sunday School and parsonage.

 Rev. Jim “James” Shanklin became acting pastor in February 1949 after Salverda’s short-notice resignation and was ordained in July.
 A dear friend of Jack Kilbert, he purchased insurance for the buildings and took a loan to finish them.
 He previously helped the youth ministry during the three prior pastorates and started a vested youth choir.